Climate, malaria highlighted as Commonwealth leaders meet | Politics

 Dr. Francisca Olamiju, the head of a non-governmental in Nigeria advocating for the poor, told the AP of her high expectations for such a big gathering to bolster campaigns against tropical diseases.

-World leaders must “walk the talk” and mobilise more resources for the cause, she said.
+World leaders must "walk the talk" and mobilize more resources for the cause, she said.

 The summit also is urging increased climate action ahead of the United Nations climate change summit in Egypt later this year.

-Commonwealth leaders are set to adopt the much-awaited “Living Lands Charter,'' an action plan to address climate change, land degradation and biodiversity loss.
-The charter aims to achieve climate goals through a mixture of policy influence, financing, technical assistance, governance and sharing knowledge across nations.
+Commonwealth leaders are set to adopt the much-awaited "Living Lands Charter,'' an action plan to address climate change, land degradation, and biodiversity loss.
+The charter aims to achieve climate goals through a mixture of policy influence, financing, technical assistance, governance, and sharing of knowledge across nations.

 Commonwealth governments have been asked to submit their emission reduction targets by Sept.
 23.